-Technology is set to displace large numbers of jobs – both manual positions and more technical occupations.
+Technology is already displacing large numbers of jobs – both manual positions and more technical occupations.
 But many believe it will also create demand for ‘human’ skills such as empathy, analytical thinking and creativity.

 We will need even greater numbers of new jobs to be created in the future, if we are not to suffer technological unemployment.

 Andy Haldane, former Chief Economist, Bank of England